Superman: Tower of Power

-Kentucky Kingdom
+Six Flags Kentucky Kingdom

 The Superman: Tower of Power at Kentucky Kingdom (park then operating as Six Flags Kentucky Kingdom) was an Intamin Giant Drop model, nearly identical to the one at Six Flags St. Louis.
 It opened in 1995 as the first ride of its kind.
 The ride was constructed by Martin & Vleminckx.
 The original name for this ride was "Hellevator", but it was renamed "Superman: Tower of Power" in 2007 and received a fresh coat of paint at the top of the ride.
 The same year it was refurbished, its life was cut short after a major accident.
 The ride was dismantled in 2008.

 A new 129-foot drop tower, called "FearFall", was later added to the park in 2014.

 Rider experience

 Riders sit in one of four seats in several cars attached to the tower.
 They are quickly taken 177 feet (54 m) in the air at 12 mph (19 km/h), held at the top for several seconds, and then dropped around 154 ft at speeds of 54 mi/h, before being stopped just 23 ft from the ground by magnetic brakes.